Santiago K. Garcia

 Tyler O. Riley

-A Fitness Enthusiast and Medical Student, Tyler utilizes several training modalities ranging from gymnastics to powerlifting.
+A NSCA-Certified Personal Trainer (NSCA-CPT) and Medical Student, Tyler utilizes several training modalities ranging from gymnastics to powerlifting.
 He aims to educate and train others on proper motor patterns including core stabilization, injury prevention, and range of motion prioritization.

 Tyler joined the Grind to Fly team in October of 2020.
 He uses his experience in functional fitness to provide practical information on strength development and injury prevention.
 Tyler served as an initial evaluator for The Grind to Fly System: An Introduction to Elite Aviation Fitness, and directly contributed to the 23d Fighter Group Pre-Flight Manual for Human Performance by creating the physical warm-up routine.